godotengine/godot-website/collections/_release_4_4/entry-systems-physics-custom-colors-for-collision-shapes.md

 title: Custom colors for collision shapes
 blockquote: Debugging in style
 text: |
-  Collision shapes now have `debug_color` and `debug_fill` properties for you to customize in the editor.
+  Collision shapes now have <span class="code-highlight membervariable">debug_color</span> and <span class="code-highlight membervariable">debug_fill</span> properties for you to customize in the editor.
 If "Visible Collision Shapes" is enabled in the debug menu, you can even change these at runtime.
 contributors:
   - name: ActualHorse
     github: BattyBovine